dell/csm-docs/content/docs/getting-started/installation/operator/modules/observability.md

 - If you enable `metrics-{{labels}}`, you must enable `otel-collector` as well.
 - Enable the otel-collector only if the metrics component is also enabled.
-- For multiple drivers, enable topology, otel-collector, and cert-manager only in the first driver.
+- For multiple drivers, otel-collector, and cert-manager only in the first driver.
 For others, enable only the metrics component.
 Delete the first driver last.

 ## Install Observability